sudara999/rascomp/README.md

 The NT function checks whether the next token will be matched by one of the NT's productions.
 The productions are checked in sequence as described below:

-Check whether the 1st symbol in the production can match the next token.
+Check whether the 1st symbol in the production can match the next token from the lexer.
 If the 1st symbol matches, *progress* to the next symbol in the production after logging the productions that led to the match.
 Otherwise, if the 1st symbol did not match, *fallback* to the next production and repeat.
 If there was an error detected, *rollback* to the last non-terminal.

 If one of the productions had a start symbol that matched the token, the next symbols in the production would be matched and logged on *progress*.
 This would continue till the end of the production is reached and the calling NT would be informed to *progress*.
 If a symbol is not matched after the starting symbol of a production has already been matched, there is no *fallback*; the function can only *rollback* to the calling NT because an error is detected.